10 Small Business Marketing Strategies That Actually Work

 3. Advertise your business online

 One of the most popular online marketing tactics is social media advertising.
-This involves using platforms like Facebook, Twitter and LinkedIn to promote your business.
-You can create ads that target specific demographics, or you can simply post about your business on your social media page.
+This involves using platforms like Facebook, Twitter, and LinkedIn to promote your business.
+You can create ads that target specific demographics, or you can simply post about your business on your social media apps.

 When it comes to marketing your small business, you can't afford to overlook the power of influencers.
 Influencers are individuals with a large online following who can sway the opinions of their followers.
 In other words, if an influencer promotes your product or service, their followers are likely to take notice.

 There are several ways to work with influencers to build awareness for your small business.
-One option is to reach out to them directly and ask them to promote your product or service.
+One option is to reach out to them directly and ask them to join a marketing campaign to promote your product or service.
 Another option is to partner with an influencer marketing agency that can connect you with influencers who are a good fit for your brand.

 5. Connect with local businesses

 One of the best ways to market your small business is to connect with local businesses.
-When you partner with other businesses in your area, you can share resources and promote each other to your customers.
+When you partner with other businesses in your area, you can share resources and promote each other to your customer base.
 You can also collaborate on marketing initiatives and events.